 ‘The nightmare terror of the slithering eye that unleashed agonizing horror on a screaming world!’

-The Trollenberg Terror a 1958 science-fiction horror film also released as The Crawling Eye.
+The Trollenberg Terror is a 1958 British science fiction horror film about a UN expert investigating strange deaths at a Swiss resort.
+In the USA it was released as The Crawling Eye.

 Buy DVD: Amazon.com

-One of three student climbers is mysteriously killed on a mountain, his head ripped off.
+One of three student climbers is mysteriously killed on a mountain in Switzerland, his head ripped off.
 Two sisters are on a train to Geneva.
-Anne faints as they pass a mountain and on waking, she now knows all about the town and that there is something wrong with the mountain.
+Anne faints as they pass a mountain and on waking, she now knows all about the town and that there is something wrong.
 She decides they should get off at the next stop, Trollenberg.
 She was part of a mind-reading act in London.

-Alan, who was on the train with them, goes to an observatory a little way up the mountain, where Professor Crevett (Warren Mitchell) asks for his help.
-He is told that despite many accidents, dead bodies are never found on the mountain and a radioactive mist cloud is always on its south side…
+Brooks goes to an observatory a little way up the mountain, where Professor Crevett (Warren Mitchell) asks for his help.
+He is told that despite many accidents, dead bodies are never found on the mountain and a radioactive mist cloud is always on its south side.

 “This film is badly hampered by an extremely low budget, and sluggish direction by Quentin Lawrence, which doesn’t wring anywhere near as much paranoia and atmosphere from the story as it should.
 Nonetheless, the story is fun and irresistible to fans of invading alien movies.”
 This Island Rod